ankaAR/bestiario5e/_creatures/stone-juggernaut.md

 ### Acciones

-***Slam.*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 5 pies, un objetivo.
+***Slam.*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 25 (3dl2 +6) puntos de daño contundente.
 If the target is a Large or smaller creature, it must succeed on a DC 17 Strength saving throw or be knocked prone.